The Ballad of Beech Dickerson: or The Fine Art of Getting Yourself Killed, Multiple Times, in Roger Corman's Teenage Caveman (1958)

 The Boy, in turn, entices several other youths to accompany him, thanks to some stone-age fueled peer pressure.
 But once they cross the river, enter the surrounding jungle, and run right into a familiar looking monitor lizard and dorsal-finned crocodile, locked once more in their eternal cinematic combat, these wayward explorers are all probably thinking right about now perhaps those old foolish tribal taboos weren't so foolish after all…

-Now, if you’d like to find out what happened next as our errant party beats a hasty retreat back toward friendlier environs, I encourage you all to check out my exhaustive review of Teenage Caveman on the main Blog (-- once I get the update on that done.
-Stay tuned.)
+Now, if you’d like to find out what happened next as our errant party beats a hasty retreat back toward friendlier environs, I encourage you all to check out my exhaustive review of Teenage Caveman on the main Blog.

 Because here, we’re going to narrow our focus a bit, specifically on the guy bringing up the rear of this failed expedition, who veers off course and falls victim to the dastardly Sinking Earth.